gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

     ends of the polymer, and its length will be measured with time.

-    This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare MD simulations with force spectroscopy experiments.
+    This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare MD simulations of a PEG molecule in water with force spectroscopy experiments.

 .. |Liese2017| raw:: html